About broadband internet and cell service — information for real estate buyers in Sullivan County, NY

 High Speed Internet

 DSL: DSL (Digital Subsriber Line) high speed internet from the phone company has limited availability in Sullivan County.
-Verizon, the main phone company in the county, only offers it in the more "urban" parts of Sullivan (Liberty, Monticello and south towwards Wurtsboro.)
-It is generally not available in the Verizon-served areas in the northern, western and northeast parts of Sullivan (i.e. Neversink township.)
+Verizon, the main landline phone company in the county, only offers it in the more "urban" parts of Sullivan (Liberty, Monticello and south towards Wurtsboro.)
+It is generally not available in the Verizon-served areas in the northern, western and northeast parts of Sullivan.

 Parts of Sullivan County are served by Frontier Communications, which does offer DSL service throughout most of its service area.
 Frontier-served parts of the county include areas around Roscoe in the 607 area code, as well as areas in the southwestern part of Sullivan County south from Narrowsburg.
 Many parts of the southwest around Eldred, Barryville and Glen Spey are Frontier-served, but you need to check because Verizon and Frontier dovetail each other down there in a patchwork.
 While Frontier offers much more DSL coverage in its service areas than Verizon does in theirs, it's not universal — so be sure to check.

-If you don't get Verizon cell reception inside your home, but find you can make a call out on your deck, standing by an upstairs window or walking up your driveway, you may benefit from a cell booster that can pump the cell signal into your home using an external antenna connected to an inside signal booster.
+If you don't get cell reception inside your home, but find you can pick up a signal and make a call on your deck, standing by an upstairs window or walking up your driveway, you may benefit from a cell booster that can pump the cell signal into your home using an external antenna connected to an inside signal booster.
 I use one at my house, and it works great.
 Wilson Electronics is the primary manufacturer of cell boosters.
-Check out my Feb.
-2009 blog post on my cell booster.
-Note that as of Dec.
-2012, there are no boosters that boost both 3G and 4G/LTE signals, although Wilson has announced it will be introducing a dual booster "soon."
-So if you have a weak 4G/LTE signal at your house, and get a 4G/LTE booster, current models will also not boost phone or data signals for 3G phones.
-(Cronk's Electronics in Liberty installs boosters.
-See under 'Satellite Internet' below.)

 Satellite.
 Satellite internet (Hughesnet or Exede/Wildblue) are the most widely available high speed internet options in rural areas not served by cable or DSL.
-I live in an area not served by any of the other options, and have satellite (used to have Highes, have switched to Exede).
+I live in an area not served by any of the other options, and have satellite (used to have Hughes, have switched to Exede).
 Satellite internet, however, does have its limitations.
 The biggest negative over other options is the time lag.
 When you send a page request, it travels from your dish to a satellite about 60,000 miles above the earth and then down to a receiving station.
 The page that gets returned makes the same trip in reverse.
 This takes anywhere from 800 to 1600 milliseconds.
 (A page requested through a cable connection might take 60 to 150 milliseconds by comparison.)
-For regular websurfing and email, it's really not all that noticeable.
+For regular websurfing and email, downloading a movie or streaming music it's really not all that noticeable.
 But if you need to use a VPN (virtual private network) or connect remotely to your desktop from work (a remote desktop), it is very noticeable.
 Also, because of the time lag, some applications like Voice Over IP phones (Vonage or Skype) or video chat and meeting applications, do not work as smoothly as over hardwired or even cellular wireless connections.
-(Although, with Exede, Skype --- either audio only, or audio and video --- works much better than it did on Hughes.)
-Wall Street traders and online multi-person games may also find the satellite time lag less than acceptable.
+Wall Street traders and online multi-person gamers may also find the satellite time lag less than acceptable.

 With Exede you get a monthly download allotment (15GB on their mid level, $80 a month plan).
 That may be more appealing to second home folks who may only use their internet connection here a couple of days a week.
 They also offer a $130/month plan with 25GB of monthly download.